cullophid/date-fp/docs/concepts.md

 ### Generic Date objects
 **date-fp** operates on normal JavaScript date objects.
 There are no wrapper objects and **date-fp** does not extend or mutate any native JavaScript objects.
 Among other things this means that you can still use normal comparison operators like `<` and `>`.

+### UTC default
+JavaScript's Date object does not support timezones, and therefore neither does date-fp.
+Furthermore The standard accessor methods on a date object are dependant on what timezone the code is run in, e.g. `date.getHour()` will return a different result when run in London, or New York.
+This generally leads to a lot of confusion since running the same function on the server and on the client will likely produce different results. **date-fp** uses the UTC accessor methods which guarantees function purity and predictable results.
+When working with local dates make sure you use the `D.of` function to construct the date as this removes any unintended timezone conversions.

 ### Purity
 All functions in **date-fp** are pure.
 For a function to be pure it must follow two basic rules.

 1. Pure functions always produce the same output given the same input.
 2. Pure functions have no side effects.
 This means that calling the function will not affect the world outside the function.

 A consequence of this is that **date-fp** will never knowingly throw an error upon receiving invalid input but it may return an invalid Date object or `NaN`.
 Inspect **date-fp**'s documentation to find out which functions behave in this manner.

 ### Immutability